The Good Wife season 7: Reception

 The seventh season of The Good Wife received positive reviews.
-The review aggregator website Rotten Tomatoes reports a 100% certified fresh rating based on 21 reviews.
+The review aggregator website Rotten Tomatoes reports a 91% rating based on 21 reviews.
 The website's consensus reads, "Reinvigorated storylines and an even stronger cast keep The Good Wife fresh in its seventh season - and away from the doldrums that overcome many long-running dramas."

 However, like the latter part of season six where viewer ratings fell precipitously, the seventh season has received criticism for the "incredibly uneven [plotting], sucking so much of the vitality and urgency out of the show".
 Variety noted that in season seven that "there were notably more of subplots and segues that were, at best, time-fillers and at worst, eyeroll-inducing" and said it "was obvious that it was time for the show to go".
 TV.com observed that "obituaries for the show were already burying it instead of praising it, pointing to where it all went wrong, or that it wasn't even truly that great to begin with.
 An episode like "End" solidified a lot of those arguments.
 Hell, it solidified a lot of my arguments about this season being a grab bag of ideas."
 Similar to how Kalinda Sharma was sidelined in season six, which led to her departure, season seven main characters like Cary Agos and Diane Lockhart lacked compelling storylines to the point where they almost became irrelevant.
 With the departure of male lead Josh Charles (who played Will Gardner) in season five, the show's "writers really struggled to rebuild that same type of long-term emotional storytelling.
 His departure left a gap that was never fully filled again".